mhtahir786/HoverCar/README.md

   - Boost Functionality
   - Speedometer and Lap timing

-Effords have been made to minimise any direct relation to the proprietary engine used to create this game (TL-Engine) for licensing purpose.
+Efforts have been made to minimise any direct relation to the proprietary engine used to create this game (TL-Engine) for licensing purpose.